juni-vogt/auto-hide-cursor/README.md

 Also comes with a keyboard shortcut to hide the cursor: <kbd>Ctrl+Shift+H</kbd>/<kbd>Cmd+Shift+H</kbd>

 idk why but the cursor annoys me when I'm reading a blogpost or something and pressing *any* button to hide it is just way too much of a hassle for me.
-(See also)[https://xkcd.com/1319/], except replace time with "not fun".
+(See also)[https://xkcd.com/1319/], except replace "time" with "not fun".